iamthegreatdestroyer/Nexuszero-Protocol/INNOVATION_MASTER_ACTION_PLAN.md

 ### How to Engage Elite Agents

-Each agent is invoked using the `@AGENT-CODENAME` syntax followed by your task or question:
+Each agent is invoked using the `@elite-agent-collective @AGENT-CODENAME` syntax followed by your task or question:

 ```
-@APEX implement a rate limiter with sliding window for proof submissions
+@elite-agent-collective @APEX implement a rate limiter with sliding window for proof submissions
-@CIPHER design threshold decryption for the encrypted mempool
+@elite-agent-collective @CIPHER design threshold decryption for the encrypted mempool
-@TENSOR design quantization-aware zkML circuit for ResNet layers
+@elite-agent-collective @TENSOR design quantization-aware zkML circuit for ResNet layers
-@CRYPTO audit this AMM contract for MEV vulnerabilities
+@elite-agent-collective @CRYPTO audit this AMM contract for MEV vulnerabilities
-@FORTRESS perform security review of the bridge contracts
+@elite-agent-collective @FORTRESS perform security review of the bridge contracts
 ```

 ### Multi-Agent Collaboration Examples